danielle076/java_basics/readme.md

 4. Char and boolean
 5. String
 6. Operators
-7. If Then
+7. If then
-8. Relational Operators
+8. Relational operators
-9. Logical Operator
+9. Logical operator
+10. Operator vs equals operator